nishadjadhav/Loyalty-Extension/README.md

 Using this module, reward your customers with points to create an attachment or hold your potential customers.Markdown is a lightweight markup language based on the formatting conventions that people naturally use in email.
 As [John Gruber] writes on the [Markdown site][df1]

+> Magento2 Reward Points helps to build an ultimate loyalty program which can grow your number of potential customers.
+The module not only rewards customers for their purchasing activities but also gives points for their behaviors like registration and reviewing products.

-> The overriding design goal for Markdown's
+Using this module, reward your customers with points to create an attachment or hold your potential customers.The overriding design goal for Markdown's
 > formatting syntax is to make it as readable
 > as possible.
 The idea is that a
 > Markdown-formatted document should be